MihaiBlebea/bonds-calculator/README.md

 - Run "make setup" in the root folder

-- Run "./execute.sh ./src/main.py -f=wisealpha_market_221109.csv -o dataframe -c 0.07"
+- Run "./install.sh"

 ## How to use?

-You can use this CLI tool by calling the ./execute.sh script.
-This takes care of the python env and dependencies.
+You can use this CLI tool by calling the `bonds` and passing the right param flags.

-Just run this command from the root folder:

-`./execute.sh ./main.py -f=wisealpha_market_221109.csv -o dataframe -c 0.07 -m s`
+Ex: `bonds -f=wisealpha_market_221109.csv -o dataframe -c 0.07 -m s`

 ### Flags to use: